lgtm-migrator/singledispatch-json/README.rst

 Custom JSON Encoder for Python utilising functools.singledispatch to support custom encoders for both Python's built-in classes and user-created classes, without as much legwork.

-Based on https://treyhunner.com/2013/09/singledispatch-json-serializer/ and Python's :mod:`~python:json` module.
+Based on https://treyhunner.com/2013/09/singledispatch-json-serializer/ and Python's ``json`` module.

 |